cornwallisna/cw_website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve the CNA Website.
-Note: THIS IS A PUBLIC FORUM, PLEASE DO NOT INCLUDE ANY PERSONAL INFORMATION OR CNA SPECIFIC BUSINESS.
+about: 'Create a report to help us improve the CNA Website.
+Note: THIS IS A PUBLIC FORUM, PLEASE DO NOT INCLUDE ANY PERSONAL INFORMATION OR CNA SPECIFIC BUSINESS.'
 title: ''
 labels: ''
 assignees: ''